ePages-de/epages-docs/_posts/2016/2016-11-08-kubernetes-worker-components-and-skydns.md

 ## Kubelet

-_kubelet_ is running on the worker nodes too.
+_kubelet_ too is running on the worker nodes.
 The configuration is different to the one of the master nodes.
 Yet, the installation is done in the same way as described in [the second part of this blog post series](https://developer.epages.com/blog/2016/09/08/kubernetes-preparing-nodes.html).